Foods to Avoid Before Your Wedding Day – Including Some Texas Favorites

-PLR foods to avoid OPT
+PLR foods to avoid featured

 You’ve spent hours searching for the perfect hairstyle on Pinterest.
 You’ve invested hundreds of dollars in a makeup artist who works magic.
 And your day-of attire has been lovingly tailored to fit like a glove.